Stanko/Stanko.github.io/_posts/2017-09-27-my-blog-setup.md

 ## Jekyll

 I'm not using a dynamic CMS but a static site generator called [Jekyll](http://jekyllrb.com/).
-Static site generators take different than usual approach to making websites.
+Static site generators take different approach to making websites.

-Instead of having a database and pulling data from it and dynamically building your pages, static site generators generate all the pages of the website once when there's actually changes to the site.
+Instead of having a database, pulling data from it and dynamically building your pages, static site generators generate all the pages only when there are changes to the site.
-That means there is no moving parts.
-Just plain HTML files.
+No moving parts, just plain HTML files.
-And this approach is more secure, makes caching much easier and boosts performance.
+This approach is more secure, makes caching much easier and boosts performance.

 Smashing Magazine has a [post](https://www.smashingmagazine.com/2015/11/modern-static-website-generators-next-big-thing/) on why static sites are awesome.

-Static sites are not limited to blogs, bigger sites are also easy to build once you get a hold of it.
+Static sites are not limited to blogs.
+Bigger websites are also easy to build, once you get a hold of it.
-There are agencies that are doing it for client work.
+There are agencies that are even doing it for client work.

 <!--more-->

 It comes at the price that once it's built you need to deploy it somewhere.
-And you don't have fancy CMS interface, but good ol' markdown files.
+And you don't have fancy CMS interface, only good ol' markdown files.

-Build and deployment part is easy, just let [GitHub](https://pages.github.com/) pages<sup>1</sup> do that for you.
+Build and deployment part is easy, just let [GitHub pages](https://pages.github.com/)<sup>1</sup> do that for you.

 Handling a git repo with a bunch of markdown files should be fairly straight forward for any developer or tech savvy person.
 If you feel this is a big burden, then static site generators might not be for you.

-<small><sup>1</sup> There is [Netlify](https://www.netlify.com/) as well, which I never used it myself, but I've heard good things about it.</small>
+<small><sup>1</sup> There is [Netlify](https://www.netlify.com/) as well, which I never used myself, but I've heard good things about it.</small>

 ## How to start your own

 I keep this blog on GitHub pages (obviously) and I would recommend you to do the same.

-If you want to start from scratch start with [official quickstart guide](http://jekyllrb.com/docs/quickstart/).
+If you want to start from scratch, start with [official quickstart guide](http://jekyllrb.com/docs/quickstart/).

 Or you can start the same way I did - from the great [Lanyon theme](http://lanyon.getpoole.com/).
-Just fork it's repository and rename it to `[your github username].gitub.io` and GitHub will automatically build and publish it on the same URL.
+Just fork it's repository and rename it to `[your github username].gitub.io`.
+GitHub will automatically build and publish it on the same URL.
-Build and publish will happen every time you push a change to your blog repository.
+Build and publish will happen every time you push a change to your blog's repository.

 That's it!

-You have you own blog.
+Now you have your own blog.
 [Custom domain names](https://help.github.com/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site/) are also easy to setup.

 ## My current setup (aka Complicating your life)

-This part is for fun and direct result of my experiments.
+This part is for fun only and direct result of my experiments.
-They ended up being not really practical at the end, but I learned a tone playing with random things.
+They ended up not so practical, but I learned a tone playing with random things.
 Fun times, but now I would go vanilla.

-I wrote a couple of posts about Jekyll already and you can find them under [Jekyll category](/category/jekyll/).
+I wrote a couple of posts about using Jekyll already, and you can find them under [Jekyll category](/category/jekyll/).

 ### Live reload